pmurias/perl6-js-roast-test-runner/README.md

 # Dependencies

-Needs an installed node (node.js) and perl6-m (Rakudo MoarVM) executables
+Needs an installed node (10.15.3 is tested to work) and perl6-m (any Rakudo MoarVM) executable

 # Instructions